top of page

 Michael

-Brass, Bass Guitar, Drums, Euphonium, Flute, Trombone & Trumpet
+Baritone, Brass, Bass Guitar, Drums, Euphonium, Flute, Trombone & Trumpet

 Michael has been playing music since he was ten years old, and has performed across Australia and Europe.
 While teaching and conducting across various Sydney schools for ten years, Michael has also recently completed his Bachelor of Music, majoring in performance.